 How to Access Mac Files from Windows 7

-If you have both Mac and PC at home or Office and i am sure you want to either access Mac files form PC or access PC files from Mac.
-In this guide you will see how to share Mac files for Windows using Mac OS X Snow leopard and Windows 7.
-This process is simple and easy but first you need to setup your Mac to share files / folder with windows by enabling file sharing option.
+If you have both Mac and PC at home or Office and I am sure you want to either access Mac files from PC or access PC files from Mac.
+In this guide, you will see how to share Mac files for Windows using Mac OS X Snow leopard and Windows 7.
+This process is simple and straightforward, but first, you need to set up your Mac to share files/folder with windows by enabling file sharing option.

 File sharing